aws-samples/aws-modernization-workshop-base/content/3_ModuleThree/_index.ee.md

 {{% notice info %}}
 <p style='text-align: left;'>
-With the exception of _index.md, the module folders and filenames should be changed to better reflect their content, i.e. 1_Planning as the folder and 11_HowToBegin as the first submodule.
+**REMOVE:** With the exception of _index.md, the module folders and filenames should be changed to better reflect their content, i.e. 1_Planning as the folder and 11_HowToBegin as the first submodule.
 Changing the "weight" value of the header is ultimately what reflects the order the modules are presented.
 </p>
+{{% /notice %}}

+**REMOVE:** Every introduction page should include the following warning label.

+{{% notice warning %}}
+The examples and sample code provided in this workshop are intended to be consumed as instructional content.
+These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
+These examples are not intended for use in production environments.
 {{% /notice %}}

 ### Next Section Heading <!-- MODIFY THIS HEADING -->